Kurgans, tombs and us, 2024 - 2025

-“Кургани, могили та ми” video essay, sculpture, sound installation, photo and text, in co-authorship with Jenya Milyukova
+“Кургани, могили та ми” video essay, sculpture, sound installation, photo and text, in co-authorship with Anna Ivchenko and Jenya Milyukos

 video stills